kammas/aws-playground/Notes on AC SAP/Notes.md

 1. Missing objects.
 DMS does not migrate secondary indexes or non-primary key constraints.
 This will have to be done manually using native DB tools
 1. CDC (change data capture - replication) stuck after full load: Indexes should be there otherwise full table scan,

+To migrate with SCT and DMS using different engines:
+1. Snowball Import Job
+1. Source DB configure extraction Agent
+1. using SCT convert schema source to schema dest
+1. new SCT project using registered data extraction agent
+1. create local task and AWS DMS task in AWS SCT with replication of ongoing changes
+1. Copy data to Snowball return to AWS
+1. Allow DMS to copy data from S3 to Target DB
+1. Verify data migration is complete
+1. Cutover to Target DB

 DMS is used for a)Modernization, b)Migration and c)Replication purposes<p>
 WQF (Workload Qualification Framework) can help visualizing of the timeline of the migration.
 It is an AMI provided by Amazon Marketplace with SCT preinstalled<p>
 Best Practices exist in Playbooks<p>